Ex-Defence Forces soldier found guilty of membership of so-called Islamic State

 He also said she came to her conclusion to move there, that she was well informed about the terrorist organisation and knew “full well” of the specific techniques used to enforce such laws under which she wanted to live.

-He rejected any suggestions of naivety or ignorance on Ms Smith’s part.
+He rejected the possibility that her conduct “simply amounted to innocent nation building” arising as a matter of religious belief or compulsion.

-He also said Ms Smith attempted to “obscure” her connection with IS members, and that her explanations to gardai about her time in Syria were also “partial and self-serving”.
+He also said Ms Smith attempted to “obscure” her connection with IS member John Georgelas and to IS, and that her explanations to gardai about her time in Syria were also “partial and self-serving”.

-He said her knowledge of IS, the nature of people she associated with online and in person, and her conduct “undermined her assertions” of a simple, innocent nature.
+“Her knowledge of and interest in the development of the Islamic State, the nature of the people with whom she chose and continued to associate and the nature and extent of her online communications and her conduct and travel in the real world totally undermine her assertions of simple innocent nation building and religious compulsion,” he added.

+“The purpose of her travel to and residence in Syria was the consummation of her burgeoning relationship with the Islamic State organisation and a cross-section of its other adherents.

 The former soldier was bailed ahead of a sentencing hearing on Monday July 11.